gaukje/portfolio1/README.md

-This script is a simple network performance measurement tool that supports server and client modes for data transmission and reception.
-The functions work together to parse command-line arguments, set up server and client sockets, handle incoming connections, send data, calculate bandwidth and time elapsed, and format and print output.
-The script can be used by first running it in server mode on one machine and then running it in client mode on another machine, specifying the required command-line arguments for configuring IP addresses, ports, format units, duration, intervals, parallel connections, and message sizes.

-This script is a simple performance measurement tool that can be used for network testing.
-It supports both server and client modes, allowing for the transmission and reception of data over a network.

-Key Functions
-parse_num_bytes(num_str)

-This function takes a string representing a number of bytes and converts it into an integer.
-The string can include units such as B (bytes), KB (kilobytes), and MB (megabytes).
-It returns the number of bytes as an integer. format_summary_line(headers, data)

-This function formats a summary line for the output.
-It takes a list of headers and a list of data values, aligns them, and returns a formatted string. server(server_ip, server_port, format_unit)

-This function sets up a server socket to listen for incoming connections.
-When a connection is accepted, it creates a

-new thread to handle the client using the handle_client() function. handle_client(connection, client_address, format_unit)

-This function handles a client connection.
-It continuously receives data from the client and calculates the amount of data received, bandwidth, and time elapsed.
-When the connection is closed, it prints a summary of the data transfer. client(server_ip, server_port, duration, interval, parallel, message_size, format_unit, num_bytes)

-This function initiates the client mode.
-It creates a specified number of parallel connections to the server and sends data.
-The data transmission continues for a given duration or until the specified number of bytes has been sent. client_worker(server_ip, server_port, duration, interval, format_unit, message_size, num_bytes)

-This function is responsible for connecting to the server and continuously sending data until the specified duration or number of bytes has been reached.
-It also prints statistics at specified intervals.

-"print_interval(client_socket, start_time, sent_bytes, server_ip, server_port, interval, format_unit, prev_sent_bytes, summary)

-This function prints the data transfer statistics in a formatted table at specified intervals.
-It can also print a summary line when the data transfer is complete.

-parse_format_unit(format_unit)

-This function converts a unit string (B, KB, or MB) into a dictionary containing the unit string and its corresponding divisor. positive_int(value)

-This function is used in the argument parser to check if a provided value is a positive integer.
-Command-Line Arguments

-The script accepts several command-line arguments for configuring server and client modes, IP addresses, ports, format units, duration, intervals, parallel connections, message sizes, and more.
-Usage

-To use this script, first run it in server mode on the machine that will act as the server.
-Then, run it in client mode on the machine that will act as the client.
-The script will send data between the client and server and provide performance statistics.

-Please note that you need to specify the format units with the -f flag when running both the server and the client.
+# Simpleperf - A Simple Network Performance Tool

+## Description

+Simpleperf is a basic network performance tool designed to measure network throughput.
+It provides a server and client mode, allowing users to set up a server to listen for incoming connections and clients to connect and send data to measure performance.
+The tool uses Python sockets and threading to manage multiple client connections simultaneously.
+This README file provides a detailed explanation of the code, functions, and steps to run Simpleperf and generate data.

+## Usage

+### Server Mode

+To run Simpleperf in server mode, execute the following command:
+> python simpleperf.py -s

+This will start a Simpleperf server that listens for incoming connections on the default IP address 0.0.0.0 and port 8080 .
+You can customize the IP address and port using the -b or --bind and -p or --port options.
+For example:
+> python simpleperf.py -s -b 192.168.1.100 -p 5001

+### Client Mode

+To run Simpleperf in client mode, execute the following command:
+> python simpleperf.py -c

+This will start a Simpleperf client that connects to a Simpleperf server running on the default IP address 127.0.0.1 and port 8080.
+You can customize the server IP address and port using the -I or --server_ip and -p or --port options, respectively.
+For example:

+> python simpleperf.py -c -I 192.168.1.100 -p 9000

+### Options
+- -f or --format: Choose the format of the summary results (B, KB, or MB).
+- -t or --time: Set the total duration (in seconds) for which data should be generated.
+- -i or --interval: Print statistics per specified interval (in seconds).
+- -n or --num: Set the number of bytes to send.
+- -P or --parallel: Create parallel connections to the server and send data (default is 1, max value is 5).
+- -m or --message_size: Set the number of bytes in each message sent by the client.

+### Example with Custom Options

+> python simpleperf.py -c -I 10.0.5.2 -p 8080 -f KB -t 30 -i 5

+## Functions

+### parse_num_bytes(num_str)
+This function converts a number string with a unit (B, KB, MB) to its corresponding integer value in bytes.

+### format_summary_line(headers, data)
+This function formats a summary line for printing results in a neat, column-aligned manner.

+### server(server_ip, server_port, format_unit)
+This function sets up a Simpleperf server that listens for incoming connections on the specified IP address and port.
+It continuously accepts incoming connections and receives data, spawning a new thread to handle each client connection using the handle_client function.

+### handle_client(connection, client_address, format_unit)
+This function handles individual client connections for the server.
+It receives data from the client and tracks the received data and time elapsed.
+When the client sends a "BYE" message, it calculates the total data received, time taken, and throughput.
+Finally, it prints a summary of the client's performance.

+### client(server_ip, server_port, format_unit, duration, interval, num_bytes, parallel, message_size)
+This function sets up a Simpleperf client that connects to the specified server IP address and port.
+It sends data continuously to the server according to the specified duration, interval, number of bytes, parallel connections, and message size.
+It calculates the total data sent, time taken, and throughput, printing a summary of the client's performance.

+### send_data(connection, server_address, format_unit, duration, interval, num_bytes, message_size)
+This function sends data from the client to the server continuously based on the specified duration, interval, number of bytes, and message size.
+It calculates the total data sent, time taken, and throughput, printing a summary of the client's performance.

+## Tests
+To generate data using Simpleperf, you can run tests on your local machine or between two different machines connected to the same network.

+### Local Machine Test
+1. Open a terminal and run the Simpleperf server:
+> python simpleperf.py -s
+2. Open another terminal and run the Simpleperf client:
+> python simpleperf.py -c

+### Network Test
+1. On Machine A (server), run the Simpleperf server:
+> python simpleperf.py -s -b <IP> -p <port>
+2. On Machine B (client), run the Simpleperf client:
+> python simpleperf.py -c -I <IP> -p <port>
+3. Observe the generated data on both machines.

+By following these steps, you can generate data using Simpleperf and analyze the network performance between the client and the server.